Skip to Main Content

 Source for Topic Definitions

-Gale Virtual Reference Library is a database that may prove very helpful in identifying definitions for your topics.
-It is a collection of subject-specific encyclopedias and other background sources that provide a good introduction to a variety of topics.
+Gale Virtual Reference Library and Credo Reference area databases that may prove very helpful in identifying definitions for your topics.
+They are collections of subject-specific encyclopedias and other background sources that provide a good introduction to a variety of topics.

 Selected Reference Encyclopedias for Background